After 14 seasons as head coach of the Concordia Stingers football team Gerry McGrath announced his retirement on Oct. 26, 2013.

-McGrath, a kicker, played in the CFL from 1980-86 with the Montreal Alouettes and Concordes, Toronto, Ottawa and Saskatchewan.
+McGrath also brought a wealth of experience to Concordia from his days as a kicker in the CFL (1980-86) with the Montreal Alouettes and Concordes, Toronto Argonauts, Ottawa Rough Riders and Saskatchewan Roughriders.
 All the while the Montreal native proved to be an ardent student of the game.
-He kept in-depth notes and files on football strategies for more than 20 years.
+He kept in-depth notes and files on football strategies for countless years.

 He is regarded as an offensive genius, especially when it comes to the passing game.
 His innovations as a coach at the junior and semi-professional levels have heavily influenced the game in the province of Quebec.
 He is very adept at developing a pro style offence and preparing receivers to play at the professional level.